SaiSindhu4050/IOTFinal_project/README.md

 - Visualization Using Grafana & Python: Explored Grafana for real-time dashboards and used Matplotlib/Seaborn in Python for advanced statistical plots and trend analysis.
 - Docker for Local Environment: Used Docker to quickly set up and manage InfluxDB and Grafana containers.
 - IoT Best Practices: Implemented secure communication, structured data design, and modular coding practices suitable for scalable IoT systems.
+-
+#Team & Contributors
+Group project of 3 members:

+Sai Sindhu Simhadri
+Yamini Viswanadhapalli
+Harshida Thasmiya Kokkinti

+# Reflection
+This project taught us how to perform hardware interfacing, cloud communication protocols, time-series analytics, and dashboard-driven storytelling — all of which are crucial for modern IoT applications.
+Finally understood, IoT isn't just about the technical components—it's about creating bridges between the physical and digital worlds that help us understand our environment in new, meaningful ways.